Mamena2020/nodemi/README.md

       npx nodemi make:model Product
    ```

-  The model product will be created in the models directory. and automatically registered in loadModels(), in the core/model/models directory.
+  The model product will be created in the models directory.

    ```
       import { Model, DataTypes } from "sequelize";